Cherry Blossom 2019 Cover Sunrise

 Stage 4: Peduncle Elongation

 Peduncle elongation simply means the stems holding each flower are stretching out, lifting the blossoms upward.
 The trees start to look more open as the blossoms spread apart.
-The Tidal Basin trees reached this stage on March 21, 2026.
+In 2026 the Tidal Basin trees reached this stage on March 21, about five days before peak bloom.

 Stage 5: Puffy White Blooms